cbeams/spring-framework-2.5.x/readme.txt

 - Dependencies: none (for use at JVM startup: "-javaagent:spring-agent.jar")

 * "spring-aspects" (~20 KB)
-- Contents: AspectJ aspects, for explicitly linking aspects into an IDE (Eclipse AJDT)
+- Contents: AspectJ aspects, e.g. for explicitly linking aspects into an IDE (Eclipse AJDT)
 - Dependencies: spring-aop, AspectJ, (spring-tx)

 * "spring-tomcat-weaver" (~10 KB)
 - Contents: extension of Tomcat's ClassLoader, capable of class instrumentation
 - Dependencies: none (for deployment into Tomcat's "server/lib" directory)

-Note: In order to use the JSP expression language for arguments of Spring's web MVC tags, JSP 2.0 is required.
-Alternatively, the Jakarta implementation of the JSTL (standard.jar) has to be available on the class path.

 4. WHERE TO START?